FIWARE-Middleware/KIARA/doc/specification/Middleware_RPC_Dynamic_Types_API_Specification.rst

 Abstract
 --------

-Ahe Advanced Middleware GE enables flexible, efficient, scalable, and secure communication between distributed applications and to/between FIWARE GEs.
+The Advanced Middleware GE enables flexible, efficient, scalable, and secure communication between distributed applications and to/between FIWARE GEs.
 The **Middleware RPC Dynamic Types API Specification** describes the extensions to the **Middleware RPC API Specification** to